Th3R3al0/Th3R3al0/README.md

 --->

-Interesting files and work iäm planning on reading, decifering.
+Interesting files and work i'am planning on reading, decifering.
-Making and most important of it all, have a life for an a intrest:
+Making and most important of it all, have a intrest in:

 https://github.com/stars

+Plans of learning:
 Machine Learning
 https://github.com/shanalikhan/adventures-in-ml-code